Amonsiba/EE282/homework4.md

 ![image](https://i.ibb.co/Rcgkwm0/mummerplot.png)

-Dotpot analysis of my sequence in contig format along with the Drosophilia melanogaster sequence in contig format.
+This is a dotpot analysis of my sequence in contig format along with the Drosophilia melanogaster sequence in contig format.
 The dots and lines indicate the sequences are similar.
 The graph shows alot of dots and lines indicated that both sequences have alot of similarities.